Take a look at the coolest homemade flower birthday cake ideas. You’ll also find loads of homemade cake ideas and DIY birthday cake inspiration.

 For this flower birthday cake I used the Wilton Dancing Daisy pan for the flower cake, and the Wilton Mini Ball pan for the ladybug.
 All icing is Buttercream.
 I used a star tip for the majority, and a writing tip for the details on the ladybug.
 I used a grass/hair tip for the grass.

 This is my favorite cake to make because both kids and adults love it!

-I got this flower birthday cake idea from this website but I wanted to take it a step further.
+I got this flower birthday cake idea from this website but I want to take it a step further.
 This was for my daughters 2nd birthday and I wanted to make cupcakes instead of a flower birthday cake.
-I made extra cupcakes for the kids to decorate themselves.
+Also, I made extra cupcakes for the kids to decorate themselves.

 I used my daughter’s fingerprints to paint the flowers on the flowerpot.
 I used 2 size cupcakes; the top one with the bear on it is an XLarge size for the birthday girl and the rest are regular size.

 If you go this way you will need 1 XLarge cupcake and 14 regular size cupcakes.
 You’ll need tissue paper and a Styrofoam ball for the flowerpot.
 Fill the pot with enough tissue paper to lift the Styrofoam ball halfway out of the pot.
 Place tissue paper around the ball to keep it stable.